-In addition, tyrosine kinase inhibitors can cause harm to the fetus if the treatment is administered during pregnancy.
+In addition, inhibitors of tyrosine kinases capable of causing harm to the fetus if the treatment is administered during pregnancy.
 These preparations demonstrate greater efficacy in the treatment of myelogenous leukemia in chronic phase, but they also can help patients in the later stages of the disease for some time.

 Almost all patients with CML body responds to the treatment of Gleevec for many years.
 Get rid of the disease is a medicine can not, so patients need to take it indefinitely or until it ceases to have an impact.
 Receiving Imatinib made orally, usually once daily with food.

 Common adverse effects of therapy include digestive disorders (diarrhea, nausea) muscle pain and fatigue.
 Basically, they are quite soft.
 In 30% of people observed skin rash with itching.
 If necessary, the majority of these symptoms can be treated effectively.